Weather Alert: Drier Today; Tracking Hurricane Lee

-Good morning.
-After the flooding rains we had yesterday, today will be drier, but a few spot showers are possible.
-More rain is expected on Wednesday.
-And we continue to track Hurricane Lee.
+Good afternoon!
+A much drier time of it is expected for the remainder of today besides a passing shower.
+More rain is expected later Wednesday and of course we continue to track Hurricane Lee.

-Flood Warning will continue until 11 AM for most of Providence County and parts of Bristol County, MA.
-Swollen rivers, streams and creeks will continue to flood this morning, possibly forcing road closures.
+A tremendous amount of rain feel yesterday in a short period of time.
+Anywhere between three and eight inches of rain fell!

 Hour by Hour // A hourly look at the upcoming conditions »